lipikashrivastava388-bit/Data_analysis/README.md

 # Data_analysis
-Practice notebooks and projects for learning data analysis concepts using Python
+This repository contains data analysis projects using Python.
+It includes data cleaning.
+It includes data cleaning,visualization, and basic insights